Stones Unhallowed (Working title of the third book)

 Berserk Button: The Parshendi/Parshmen have a race-wide Berserk Button when it comes to others touching/moving their dead.
 Kaladin figures out a way to exploit this.

 The Parshendi race has shades of this.
 We know their bones are red, their skin is marbled red-and-black, their blood is orange and smells moldy, and they grow their armor as part of their bodies.
+It turns out that they're actually shapeshifters, and originally were capable of assuming hundreds of different forms, though many of those forms were as Voidbringers.

 Also inverted when it comes to the country of Shin.
 Highstorms don't reach there, so the ecology of the region is a lot more similar to Earth, even to the point of having strawberries and chickens.
 Visitors to this land from the rest of Roshar find it extremely strange.

 Color-Coded Stones: Played with somewhat, where there are ten gemstones used in Soulcasting; each gemstone can transmute a certain element, and the association is based mainly on the commonality of colour between them.
 In order, with colours and elements listed, the gemstones are: Sapphire, blue, any clear gas.
 Smokestone, black, any opaque gas.
 Ruby, red, fire.
 Diamond, white, crystal.
 Emerald, green, plant matter.
 Garnet, rusty red, blood.
 Zircon, yellow, oil.
 Amethyst, purple, metal.
 Topaz, brown, stone.
 Heliodor, golden, flesh.
-Word of God is that originally their magic was going to be based on mineral composition, until he realized that most gems are pretty much identical from that perspective, so color is easier.
+Word of God is that originally their magic was going to be based on mineral composition, until he realized that most gems are identical from that perspective, so color is easier.

 Many, though in particular the anonymous letter excerpts given at the start of certain chapters contain many references to mysterious people, places, and events.